-Root Causes of Inventory Pain
+Addressing the Root Causes of Inventory Pain

 Highly variable & intermittent demands make consistently accurate projections all but impossible.
 Countless hours are spent trying to anticipate what will come next rather than calibrating the organization’s risk tolerance and harnessing that information to determine required levels of supply.
 Intermittent demand – also known as lumpy, volatile, variable or unpredictable demand – have many zero or low volume values interspersed with random spikes of demand that are often many times larger than the average.
 Intermittent demand makes it difficult to accurately forecast demand and inventory requirements because there aren’t any inherent patterns.
 And any patterns that may exist are overwhelmed by the random spikes in demand.
 Many companies make the mistake of “chasing the forecast” insisting that sales or technicians provide better estimates of demand or turn to unreliable forecasting techniques in a quest to predict the next spike.
 Many resort to forecasting inventory requirements such as Min/Max levels and Reorder Points relying primarily on subjective business knowledge and simple “rule of thumb” estimates.
-The result is that billions of dollars are wasted every year because of either excess inventory costs or poor customer service due to stock-outs
+The result is that millions of dollars are wasted every year because of either excess inventory costs or poor customer service due to stock-outs

 Rule of Thumb